jerry1ye10/cis-195-f20/tutorials/tutorial-1/tutorial-1.md

 * Review Xcode and Interface Builder

 #### Where are we in the learning process?
-During last class I introduced the Tic Tac Toe app.
-I also live coded a "Passcode" app, which has a very similar view structure.
+During last class, I live coded a "Passcode" app, which has a very similar view structure to the tic-tac-toe you're doing for HW.
 We saw how to connect our ViewController to the storyboard through the use of `IBOutlet`s and `IBAction`s.
 We also saw how to navigate the Xcode interface, and simulate apps on an iPhone simulator.
 In building Tic Tac Toe, you'll face questions about how your app should handle data, how user input should be handled, and more.
 This tutorial will formalize and solidify your understanding and help you answer these questions.

 ---